SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 We’d recommend SumUp as the default for sole traders, market stallholders, mobile services, and small operators starting out. £25 of owned hardware, 1.69% on every UK card including Amex, no contract.

-Above £2,714/month in card turnover, Payments Plus drops the rate to 0.99%, the strongest reason to stay with SumUp once you scale.
+Above £2,714/month in card turnover, Payments Plus drops the rate to 0.99%, the strongest reason we’d stay with SumUp once you scale.

 The trade-off is support.
 Standard accounts get weekday phone hours and slower email replies.
 If you can plan around that, carry a backup reader, keep a cash float, know the help centre, then we’d call the rate advantage genuine.